 Reduction in the amount of sweating in the treatment area usually starts after about a week.
 Results typically last 6 to 9 months but may last up to 1 year.

-Hyperhidrosis Treatment with Botox®
+Hyperhidrosis Treatment with Botox® in Edmonton

 The good news is that excessive sweating can be treated with Botox® injections.
 The technical term for excessive sweating is hyperhidrosis (HH).
 Estimates suggest that nearly one million Canadians may suffer from this condition.
 It can have a negative impact on quality of life and those affected may need frequent clothing changes and may notice damage to their clothes.
 Moreover, it can affect relationships and confidence levels of those who suffer from it.
 You can now get treatment with Botox® in Edmonton for hyperhidrosis and start to take control of the condition, allowing your confidence levels to peak!